1 week later I'm 8,000 days

 The Ethiopians – Engine 54: Let’s Ska And Rock Steady (Jamaican Gold)

-Floyd Lloyd – Tear It Up: The Ska Album (Tuff Gong International)
+Floyd Lloyd – Tear It Up: The Ska Album (Gaz's /Tuff Gong Int'l)

 Gangster Fun – Pure Sound, Pure Hogwash, Pure Amphetamines (Jump Up) – by Adam Little

-David Hillyard & The Rocksteady 7 – Playtime (Hellcat)
+DS Hillyard & Rocksteady 7 – Playtime (Hellcat)

 Home Grown – Act Your Age (Outpost)